Skip to main content

 Characteristics of Retesting

 Retesting is characterized by its focused precision and iterative nature, ensuring that software defects are thoroughly addressed.
-This process is distinguished by several key features:
+This method ensures that all identified issues have been completely fixed and no new problems have been introduced.

 • Execution in Similar Environments: To ensure consistency, retesting is conducted under conditions identical to the initial tests.